AN INTERVIEW WITH

 “Knowledge and information results from the work of people before us and becomes an obligation to those who come after.
 Understanding and accepting this develops a strong respect towards our seniors and responsibility to future generations.”

-M.Force: Master Saavedra, you have taught credit-based courses in the martial arts at universities in New York and Florida.
+MARTIALFORCE.COM: Master Saavedra, you have taught credit-based courses in the martial arts at universities in New York and Florida.
 Does your teaching include the physical aspects of the art?

 M.Saavedra: “I have developed in my curriculum, a holistic approach to the martial arts, so that it does include the physical as well as the historical aspects.